amandavarella/ApiTestFramework/README.md

 	` !!!
 Test Should be successful !!!`

-# STEP 5 : Load account information
+# Step 5 : Load account information

 1. To load the account information add following methods to `support->loadConfig.rb`